bishoymelek-zz/quick-one-page-react-with-dashboard/README.md

-# Rasidi Test
-- Sample page with a modal
+# Create your agency site easily with a dashboard and firebase

 ## Available Scripts

 In the project directory, you can run: